BinaryIgor/code-examples/metrics-and-logs-collector/README.md

 ### Browsing logs

-Logs are saved by the collector the local file system, by default under `/tmp/metrics-and-logs-collector/logs` path.
-After running above command, it should be empty, as we haven't started `collector` yet.
+Logs are saved by the *collector* in the local file system, by default under `/tmp/metrics-and-logs-collector/logs` path.
+As of now, it should be empty, as we haven't started the *collector* yet.

-Additionaly, we have `logs-browser` container: it is just an nginx instance configured for browsing static files.
+Additionally, we have *logs-browser* container: it is just a Nginx instance configured for browsing static files.
 At this point, you should go to http://localhost:11111 and see empty list.
-Later on, we will see logs here.
+Later on, we will see logs from containers here.

 ### Collector

-At this point, we know how *collector* works and where we should expect metrics and logs, collected by it.
-Let's then start it!
+As of now, we know how *collector* works and where we should expect containers metrics and logs, collected by it.
+Let's then start the *collector*!
 From the root folder (*metrics-and-logs-collector*) run:
 ```
 bash build_and_run_collector.bash
 ```